jaisanth123/Intel_MediLink/Readme.md

 >
 > `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`
 >
 > This token has been provided for review purposes.
-After the review, I will remove it.
+After the review by the intel team, I will remove it.

 ---